Thu 12 Mar 2026 09:00-16:30

 Shaping parental expectations

-Supporting parents to feel confident in PAU discharge and transition from hospital to home
+Supporting parents to be confident with PAU discharge and transition from hospital to home

 • Exploring strategies for effective communication to support your patient discharge